John Bayley (writer): Biography and career

-Bayley was born in Lahore, British India, and educated at Eton, where he studied under G. W. Lyttelton, who also taught Aldous Huxley, J. B. S. Haldane, George Orwell and Cyril Connolly.
+Bayley was born in Lahore, British India and educated at Eton, where he studied under G.W.
+Lyttelton, who also taught Aldous Huxley, J.B.S.
+Haldane, George Orwell and Cyril Connolly.
 After leaving Eton, he read for a degree at New College, Oxford, where he subsequently taught for almost fifty years.
-From 1974 to 1992, he was Warton Professor of [English] and a Fellow of St Catherine's College.
+From 1974 to 1992, he was Warton Professor of [English] and a Fellow of St. Catherine's College.

+Bayley enlisted in the British Army during World War II, serving in the Grenadier Guards where he wound up in postwar Germany.
 Over the decades, he reviewed often in The New York Review of Books.
 The choice of these essays and his scholarly articles from 1962 to 2002 were selected by the literary editor of The New Yorker, Leo Carey, and published as The Power of Delight: A Lifetime in Literature.
 Bayley was also a novelist.

-From 1956 until her death in 1999, he was married to the philosopher and novelist Dame Iris Murdoch who said "that her husband was perhaps 'the greatest critic since Coleridge.'"
+From 1956 until her death in 1999, he was married to the philosopher and novelist Dame Iris Murdoch who said "that her husband was perhaps 'the greatest critic since Coleridge'."

-He thought that sex was "inescapably ridiculous."
+He thought that sex was "inescapably ridiculous".
 In spite of, or because of, his feelings, his wife had multiple affairs with both men and women, which he occasionally witnessed for himself.
 In the mid-1990s, Murdoch fell ill with Alzheimer's disease, diagnosed in 1997.
 Bayley then wrote the book Iris: A Memoir of Iris Murdoch (1998), which was made into the 2001 film Iris by Richard Eyre.
 In this film, Bayley was portrayed in his early years by Hugh Bonneville, and in his later years by Jim Broadbent.
 This film also stars Kate Winslet and Dame Judi Dench as Iris Murdoch.
 After Murdoch's death Bayley married Audi Villers, a family friend.
 He was appointed CBE in 1999.

 John Bayley died on 12 January 2015.